 Future: A recent Proposition 84 grant through Sierra Nevada Conservancy allowed BYLT to conduct fuel load reduction, remove invasive plants and plant native species as well as creating two interpretive panels along Orene Wetherall Trail.
 BYLT hopes to continue improving the Preserve’s forest health by thinning overcrowded saplings and the dense understory in conjunction with ongoing land stewardship of BYLT’s adjacent Little Deer Preserve Conservation Easement.

 How to get there: Gracie Road Trailhead: Take either Gracie Road or Banner Lava Cap Road easterly from Nevada City.
 The west end of the trail is accessible from the parking area on Gracie Road about 700 feet northwest (downhill) from the intersection with Banner-Lava Cap Road.
 Look for a “Cascade Canal Access Trail” sign on the east side of this parking area.
 A pleasant trail leads into the forest from this trailhead and connects with the main trail in 0.3 miles.
 Go left at the main trail.
 Woodpecker Wildlife Preserve is located approximately 0.7 miles from this trailhead.

 Rules, regulations: Foot and bike only on the trail.
 Dogs on leash.
 No motorized vehicles.
+NO HUNTING.
 Stay on the trail; respect private property.
 Hikers and mountain bikers watch for each other and pass safely.